Young people and vaccine against meningococcal disease

 - Avoid droplet infection, do not drink from the same bottle/can/glass as others and do not share cigarettes.

 - Remember that sore mucous membranes are more susceptible to infections.
-Take care of your voice and throat, and avoid excessive screaming.
+Take care of your voice and throat and avoid excessive shouting.
 Avoid snus and smoking (both active and passive).

 - Catch up on your sleep, your body needs rest.

-- Avoid too much alcohol.
-When you are intoxicated, your judgment will be impaired, and symptoms of meningococcal disease could be mistaken for being drunk.
+- Avoid too much alcohol and use of drugs.
+When you are intoxicated, your judgment will be impaired, and symptoms of meningococcal disease can be mistaken for being drunk.

 - Seek medical attention if you suspect a friend may be ill.
 Take care of them if they are drowsy (reduced consciousness) or have a fever.